Maintenance Maintenance — How to Play Pool Games: Water Activities & Swimming Fun

 Adult supervision is essential for all pool games, regardless of players' ages or swimming abilities.
 Establish clear pool rules before games begin, including boundaries, depth restrictions, and emergency signals.
 Ensure all participants can swim adequately for the chosen games, and provide flotation devices for weaker swimmers when appropriate.

 Regularly check pool chemistry and water clarity before game sessions.
-Maintain proper chlorine levels (1-3 ppm free chlorine) and pH balance (7.4-7.6) to ensure safe swimming conditions.
+Maintain free chlorine relative to your CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → (roughly 4-6 ppm for a stabilized outdoor pool with CYA 30-50, and higher—around 6-8+ ppm—for CYA 60-80) and pH balance (7.4-7.6) to ensure safe swimming conditions.
 Poor water quality can cause eye irritation and reduce visibility, making games less safe and enjoyable.
+For the full breakdown of safe chlorine levels by CYA level, see our pool water chemistry guide.

 Creating Your Own Pool Game Variations